Timinator2000/Algorithm_X/15 - enforcing sameness/03 - all or none with complex actions.md

 # Simple vs Complex Actions

 The problem has not changed, so it makes sense the requirements remain exactly the same.
 However, in this approach, we will look at actions a bit differently.
-Previously, each action assigned one student to one team color, creating a _simple_ action that accomplished a single task.
+Previously, each action assigned a team color to one student, creating a _simple_ action that accomplished a single task.
 Here, each action will assign a team color to 1 or more students.

 __Complex Action:__ Multiple simple actions combined into a single action.